wayneeseguin/graft/docs/getting-started.md

 ## Using Operators

-Spruce's power comes from its operators - special expressions that perform operations during merging.
+graft's power comes from its operators - special expressions that perform operations during merging.

 ### References with grab